oroinc/documentation/backend/api/index.rst

 * |ChainProcessor| --- Organizes data processing flow.
 * |EntitySerializer| --- Provides fast access to entities data.
-* |Symfony Form| --- Provides a flexible way to map request data to entity object.
+* |Symfony Form| --- Provides a flexible way to map request data to the entity object.

 |FOSRestBundle| and |NelmioApiDocBundle| are also used for REST API.

 .. note:: The main format for REST API is described at |JSON:API|.
-Please make sure that you are familiar with it before you start creating REST API for your entities.
+Please make sure that you are familiar with it before creating REST API for your entities.

-The auto-generated documentation and sandbox for REST API is available at `/api/doc`, e.g. |http://demo.orocrm.com/api/doc|.
+The auto-generated documentation and sandbox for REST API is available in the `/api/doc`, e.g., |http://demo.orocrm.com/api/doc|.

 By default, only custom entities, dictionaries, and enumerations are accessible through the back-office API.
 For how to make other entities available via the API, see :ref:`Configuration Reference <web-api--configuration>`.